dbtreasure/zig-bpe/README.md

 # BPE Compression in Zig

 This project implements Byte Pair Encoding (BPE) compression in Zig.
-It includes functionality to compress tokens using BPE and expand the vocabulary.
+It includes functionality to compress tokens using BPE, expand the vocabulary, and decode compressed tokens.

 ## Features